W-Gichui/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - Displays the content of /etc/passwd
 3-twofiles - Displays the content of /etc/hosts and /etc/passwd
 4-lastlines - Shows the last 10 lines of /etc/passwd
+5-firstlines - Shows the first 10 lines of /etc/passwd